 If you lose your Certificate of Naturalization, you may request a replacement by filing Form N-565, Application for Replacement Naturalization/Citizenship Document.
-You may request Form N-565 by calling the USCIS Forms Line (1-800-870-3676) or by downloading the form.
 The fee to file this form is $555.

 Once you become a U.S. citizen, you can do the following:

 We strongly recommend that you apply for a U.S. passport through the U.S. Department of State soon after you take the Oath of Allegiance.
 Please allow sufficient time between your naturalization ceremony and any planned travel to receive your passport.

 - In addition to your Certificate of Naturalization, a U.S. passport serves as official proof of citizenship.

 - You will get an application for a U.S. passport at your naturalization ceremony in the U.S. Citizenship Welcome Packet.
 It is also available at most U.S. Post Offices or via the web at http://travel.state.gov.

 You will need to submit your original certificate of naturalization or citizenship AND a photocopy when applying for your U.S. passport.
 USCIS does not prohibit photocopies of certificates when providing proof of U.S. citizenship to the Department of State.